 When planning to attend school in the United States, it is important to understand which visa you are requesting.
-At Bluegrass Community & Technical College, we accept three different visa types: F, M, and J. We also accept visiting students that already possess a visa and I-20 at another University but wish to take a class at BCTC.
+At Bluegrass Community & Technical College, we accept three different visa types: F, M, and J. We also accept visiting students.
+These students already have a visa and I-20 at another University but wish to take a class at BCTC.

 To learn more about the visa type that you are requesting and the requirements for each, click the links below.

 Once the F-1 student arrives in the United States, they must maintain their legal status.
-Failure to abide by the rules and regulations set forth by the Federal Regulations and college policies may result in termination of the students' I-20 and possible deportation.
+Failure to abide by the rules & regulations set forth by the Federal Regulations and college policies has consequences.
+This may result in the termination of your I-20 and possible deportation.

 To maintain their legal status, an F-1 student should: